-Obligation Description Deadline SHARE - School 20 hours or \$10 per hour fee for two- parent families May 31 st 10 hours or \$10 per hour fee for single-parent family.
-SHARE - 20 hours or \$25 per hour fee May 31 st Fundraising Coffee &Donuts One shift if you have one student or are a October 31 st - Sign-up or single-parent family buy out at \$50 per shift.
-Two shifts if you have more than one After Oct.
-31 st - Buy-out student fee of \$75 per shift is charged. \$50 per shift buy-out fee Prefecting All families sign up for 5 days or pay October 31 st - Sign-up or \$150 fee. buy-out.
-All five days must be completed or a After Oct.
-31st, a \$200 buy- \$200 fee is assessed. out fee is due immediately.
-SCRIP Each family purchases \$1,000 throughout After May 31st, a \$150 buy- the school year or pays \$150 fee. out fee is due.
+Obligation Description Deadline SHARE - School 10 hours or \$10 per hour fee for two- parent families May 31 st 5 hours or \$10 per hour fee for single- parent family.

+Coffee &Donuts This is suspended due to One shift if you have one student or are a single-parent family October 31 st - Sign-up or buy out at \$50 per shift.
+COVID-19, but will start at a prorated number if we return to the program in 2021-22 Two shifts if you have more than one student After Oct.
+31 st - Buy-out fee of \$75 per shift is charged. \$50 per shift buy-out fee C Lunch Duty All families sign up for 5 days or pay October 31 st - Sign-up or (Prefecting) \$150 fee. buy-out.
+All five days must be completed, or a \$200 fee is assessed.
+After Oct.
+31 st , a \$200 buy- out fee is due immediately.
 Social Events Each class is assigned a specific event (or To be announced by the events) to coordinate or assist with during Parent Association (PA) on the school year. an annual basis Parishioners Fill out the yearly parish pledge card and December 31 st contribute a minimum of \$250 annually in order to be eligible to receive the parish subsidized tuition rate.

 In order for a family to return to St. Cecilia School the following year, all of the above obligations must be met in full.
-NOTE: Any balances for SCRIP, SHARE Hours or Coffee & Donuts that remain unpaid as of the last day of the school year will be included in the required payment obligation for the following school year.
+NOTE: Any balances for SHARE Hours or Coffee & Donuts that remain unpaid as of the last day of the school year will be included in the required payment obligation for the following school year.
 For extenuating circumstances, please first contact the coordinator of the program/event and, if needed, the principal.